-Forget those boring lines you learnt to stitch at school when you first tried out running stitch and go back and try out the possibilities this stitch has to offer.
+Forget those boring lines you learnt to stitch at school with running stitch – try out the amazing possibilities this stitch has to offer.

-These samples I stitched were great fun and just the tip of the iceburg as far as the effects you could create.
+These samples are great fun to stitch.
 I stitched them on to an evenweave fabric so you could see the way the stitch is used to create the effect.
 Here’s some closer pictures…